Folium Systems

 Scoped discoveryCustomer describes process, systems, risks, users, blockers, and desired outcome.Scope is narrow enough for a safe sandbox build.

-Redacted sandboxApproved safe samples, synthetic examples, public policies, or redacted documents.Behavior is useful enough for technical architecture review.
+Redacted sandboxApproved safe records, synthetic review data, public policies, or redacted documents.Behavior is useful enough for technical architecture review.

 Architecture reviewSystem map, runtime plan, provider plan, permissions, logging, and support assumptions.Security, operations, leadership, and owners approve a controlled pilot.